zeljkicc/mosis-android-mobile-app/README.md

 ## Synopsis

-Android mobile app project for Mobile systems and services class. - "Sports & Outdoors" - app for creating, finding and tracking sport and outdoor events.
+Android mobile app project for Mobile systems and services subject. - "Sports & Outdoors" - app for creating, finding and tracking sport and outdoor events, developed by Jelena Ljubenović and Željko Laković.

 ## Technologies used